-- Results measure your devices’ connection speed to the router or point that they’re connected to, not their connection to the Internet itself.
+- Results measure your devices’ connection speed to the router or point they’re connected to, not their connection to the internet itself.

 - Open the Google Wifi app .

-- We’ll test one point at a time, showing speeds for each device connected to that point.
-A tick mark will appear next to the device name when the test is complete.
+- We’ll test one point at a time and show speeds for each device connected to that point.
+A check mark will appear next to the device name when the test is complete.

-- Once all tests have completed, tap Redo to run the tests again.
+- Once all tests have been completed, tap Redo to run the tests again.
 If you’re finished, tap Done.